icaroharry/AEDS/README.md

 >>###2.2.Methods
  The methods are the functions of the widgets.
 They can be found in the widget class(var Widget = function() { ), in main.js.
 >> ####2.2.1.moveToFirst():
 >> This method moves the current row to first row.
-Example:
+Implementation:
 >>
 >